lindli/cddw_user_guide_md/user_guide.md

 > **Note**: *If you click a tautomeric bond (solid/dashed) again with the dashed bond tool, you create an aromatic double bond (dashed/dashed).*

 ##### Aligning Double Bonds
-Double bonds can have one of three alignments relative to other bonds- above, below, and centered.
+Double bonds can have one of three alignments relative to other bonds— above, below, and centered.
 Above  ![double_bond_above](assets/double_bond_above.PNG)
 Below  ![double_bond_below](assets/double_bond_below.PNG)
 Centered  ![double_bond_centered](assets/double_bond_centered.PNG)